QuillLittlefeather/Opensim-Avatar-Archiver/README.md

 exclude the quotes!

-in which <First> is the user from above's first name, <Last> is the user from above's last name, <password> is the avatars password,
+in which "First" is the user from above's first name, "Last" is the user from above's last name, <password> is the avatars password,

- <filename> (exclude the file extention) is the url or file that you want to load ex (avatarArchive) Once you type this,
-  it will load the archive.
+ 'filename" (exclude the file extention) is the url or file that you want to load ex (avatarArchive) Once you type this, it will load the archive.